Barrie Robran: Early life and career

 Robran went on to win the Magarey medal in 1968, 1970 and 1973, and won the North Adelaide best and fairest every year from 1968 to 1973.
 He was instrumental in North Adelaide's premiership sides in 1971 and 1972, as well as their Australian Championship win over VFL premier, Carlton in 1972.
 Making the move to the VFL never interested him; a quiet country boy, he never aspired to a life in Melbourne.

 A knee injury in 1974 severely curtailed his career, although he struggled on through injury until retiring in 1980.
 It is a measure of his innate skill that even in his final season, playing with restriction, he polled four Magarey Medal votes in the three games he played.
 He played 201 games for the Roosters and made 17 State appearances.
 Robran was coach of North Adelaide for three years, but enjoyed little success.

 After retiring from North Adelaide, Barrie played for the Walkerville Football Club in 1983 but missed the Grand Final after suffering an ankle injury during the final series.
 Barrie become a junior coach at the club, coaching both his sons through the junior grades.
-Barrie still attends Walkerville Football Club games from time to time.
+Barrie still attended Walkerville Football Club games from time to time.

 After playing

 Robran was among the first footballers to be inducted into the Australian Football Hall of Fame in 1996.
 In 2001, he was upgraded to legend status.
 He was the first South Australian player, and the first player never to have played in the VFL/AFL, to be named a legend.

-In 2000, Barrie Robran was named as a ruck rover in North Adelaide's "Team of the Century" (1901-2000).
+In 2000, Barrie Robran was named as a ruck rover in North Adelaide's "Team of the Century" (1901–2000).
 He was also part of the teams selection committee alongside then Roosters Chairman Colin Walsh, Tom McKenzie, Gordon Schwartz, Jeff Pash and Don Lindner.
 Both Pash and Lindner were also selected in the team.

 In 2002, Robran was one of the 113 inaugural inductees into the South Australian Football Hall of Fame.

-In 1981 he received the honour of Member of the Order of the British Empire for his services to football.
+In the 1982 New Year Honours, he was appointed a Member of the Order of the British Empire (MBE) for service to Australian rules football.